The Hidden Risks of Microsoft 365 Copilot: Protecting Your Data

 Time-Bomb Prompt – “Run 23:59 Friday” in a calendar invite mails draft Budget notes.

-Emoji Trigger – 🎯 delimiter bypasses basic regex filters, extracts payroll tabs.
+Emoji Trigger – 🎯 delimiter bypasses basic regex filters, extracting payroll tabs.

 Language Pivot – Haitian Creole queries dodge locale-specific guardrails; Metomic saw PII leakage rise 17 percent in such cases.